Subgraph Gaussian Embedding Contrast for Self-Supervised Graph Representation Learning: Related Work

 At the subgraph level, DGI \cite{DGI} employs node-to-graph contrast, where it extracts node embeddings from the original and perturbed graphs and adjusts their agreement levels using a readout function.
 Spectral polynomial filter methods like GPR-GNN \cite{chien2021adaptive} and ChebNetII \cite{he2024convolutionalneuralnetworksgraphs} offer greater flexibility than GCNs by adapting to different homophily levels.
 However, they often underperform when used as encoders for traditional SSL methods.
 To address this, PolyGCL \cite{polygcl} constrains polynomial filter expressiveness to construct high-pass and low-pass graph views while using a simple linear combination strategy for optimization.
 Unlike DGI, PolyGCL applies this contrastive approach to both high- and low-frequency embeddings extracted with shared-weight polynomial filters.

 Subg-Con \cite{Jiao2020SubgraphCF} extends DGI by performing contrastive learning at the subgraph level.
 It selects anchor nodes and extracts subgraphs using the personalized PageRank algorithm, adjusting the agreement between anchor nodes and their corresponding subgraphs for positive and negative pairs.
 However, methods like DGI and Subg-Con rely on a readout embedding to represent entire graphs, which disregards structural information.
 GSC \cite{GSC} addresses this limitation by applying subgraph-level contrast using Wasserstein and Gromov-Wasserstein distances from OT to measure subgraph similarity, ensuring a more structurally-aware contrastive learning process.
+From another point of view, FOSSIL \cite{sangare2025a} uses the fused Gromow-Wasserstein distance \cite{titouan2019optimal,brogat2022learning} in the loss function to benefit from both node and subgraph-level features.

 \method~leverages OT distance metrics to effectively measure subgraph dissimilarity as in \cite{GSC}.
 However, unlike previous OT-based models such as GSC \cite{GSC}, our approach introduces a novel mapping of subgraphs into a structured Gaussian space.
 This design choice is driven by the properties of Gaussian embeddings, which enhance representation quality.
 Our work provides both theoretical justification and empirical validation for the effectiveness of this approach.